crunchynoodles0/Pong/README.md

 # Pong
-This is a pong game made in godot
+This is a pong game that I made in godot